2016331013/Cartoonify_Image/README.md

 **Cartoonify_Image**
 ====================

 This is a Python-Tkinter based GUI.
-It can cartoonify an Image using the OpenCV Library.
+It is able to cartoonify an Image using the OpenCV Library.

 Features
 --------
 * A Button '**Cartoonify an Image**' : Which allows to select an Image from the device
+* A Screen to visualize the cartoonified image
 * A Button '**Save Cartoon Image**: which allows to save the cartoonified image in the device location from where the original image selected

 Tools